splitio/ruby-client/README.md

 ```ruby
 split_client.get_treatment({ matching_key: 'user_id', bucketing_key: 'private_user_id' },'feature_name', {attr: 'val'})
 ```
 When it might be useful?
 Say, you have a user browsing your website and not signed up yet.
-You assign some internal id to that user (i.e. bucketing_key) and after user signs up (i.e. assigned matching_key) you can provide him with the same treatment.
+You assign some internal id to that user (i.e. bucketing_key) and after user signs up you assign him a matching_key.
+By doing this you can provide both anonymous and signed up user with the same treatment.

 `bucketing_key` may be `nil` in that case `matching_key` would be used as a key, so calling
 ```ruby